Key Takeaways For Why Seniors Are Reluctant to Accept Help?

 A senior who doesn’t want to be a burden.
 Due to conflicting feelings, conversations may often get disconnected.
 When neither side tries to understand or listen to the other, both sides may get enraged and more determined in their beliefs.
 As a result, you and your partner risk losing the ability to adjust and eventually run out of options.

 You should approach this delicate situation well and have a respectful discussion with your spouse.
 You can persuade your loved ones to alter their mind about independence.
-You can assist them in realising that receiving assistance does not require them to give up freedom.
+You can help them realise that receiving assistance does not require them to give up freedom.
 In actual use, it can show the reverse.